hanydesoki/Minesweeper-Game-And-Params/README.md

   ## Future improvements / fixes

-  - Save personal best game time (only for preset difficulty settings) and settings in a json file and getting showing them in the game.
+  - Save personal best game time (only for preset difficulty settings) and settings in a json file and showing them in the game.
   - Unexpected behaviour: Resetting a game with SPACE when we activated a cheat before will not recheck if options are matching any difficulty.
     The difficulty option segmented control will still be empty even if it is matching one of them.
   - Improve performances: Still drawing tiles even when they are covered ...